Have you ever had difficulties with finding inspiration for your photography?

 Warfare was an important area for him and his visual imagery until he turned to his project ‘When I am Laid In Earth’.

-Not only is it a clever idea of the constant changing of the landscapes worldwide, but also an indirect complaint towards the effects of global warming.
+It is a clever idea of the constant changing of landscapes worldwide.
+And also an indirect complaint about the effects of global warming.

 45. Theron Humphrey

 Theron Humphrey loves his dog almost more than he loves photography.
-Thankfully he can meld both of them together to create a 1.something Instagram following.
+He melds both of them together which results in more than 1.3 million followers on his Instagram account.

 The storytelling of his day-to-day life is inspiring for artists, photographers and even those wishing to jump off the grid.